heedy/heedy/docs/plugins/frontend/index.md

 export default setup;
 ```

-### Extra Functionality
+### Injected Functionality

-Each heedy plugin can attach additional functionality to the frontend object.
-In a bare heedy install, there are six such registered classes extending the frontend's functionality:
+Each heedy plugin can attach additional functionality to the frontend object (i.e. inject their own objects into the frontend).
+In a bare heedy install, the following registered classes extend the frontend's functionality:

 ```eval_rst
 .. toctree::